cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 (\*) Indicates a change that breaks wire compatibility with the previous draft.

+11:

+* Define message formats for the Poplar1 aggregation parameter and IDPF public share.

+* IDPF: Require the IDPF binder must be a random nonce.

+* VDAF: Replace the pseudocode description of the ping-ping topology with Python and sketch the star topology.

+* DAF: Align aggregation parameter validation with VDAF.

+* Replace `Union[A, B]` type with `A | B`.

+* Rename FFT ("Fast Fourier Transform") with NTT ("Number Theoretic Transform").

 10:

 * Define Prio3MultihotCountVec, a variant of Prio3 for aggregating bit vectors